 The Company previously completed a 300 line-kilometre airborne Z-TEM survey over the entire property at 200 metre line spacing as part of a larger evaluation of the property to identify new targets for drill testing Cu-Mo porphyry potential.
-Recent data compilations show several potential target areas and up to 5,000 metres of new drill targeting on several high quality Cu-Au porphyry and skarn targets.
+Recent data compilations show several potential high-quality Cu-Au porphyry and skarn targets.
+Permitting is in progress and the Company is in the final stages of securing bonding for the exploration work.
+Drilling is anticipated to start mid-Q4 2021.